Malte311/FPFool/readme.md

 # How to use FPFool
 **Important:** Before using FPFool, please note that this software is part of a bachelor thesis and therefore in pre-alpha state.
-It cannot be ruled out that there are no bugs, so do not expect everything to work perfectly.
+This software experiments with some ideas.
+Currently, the software does not really protect the privacy of its users.

 ## Installation
 To manually install this application, download the `.zip` file of this repository and unzip it.